felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 is wrong with us?
 Why are we so *broken*?

-We don't hear many people talk about learning anxiety, and I believe therein lies the problem.
+We don't hear many people talk about learning anxiety, and I believe therein lies the issue.
 Mental healing requires acknowledgement, and acknowledgement requires knowledge of the problem.
 The anxious learner is less likely to learn about their condition, because the idea of learning feels unsafe to them in the first place.
 It is a sadly ironic